sdanfort/bertec_matlab_interface/README.md

 # bertec_matlab_interface

-This is code to get force plate values from a Bertec treadmill into Matlab through the Vicon SDK.
+This is an example for getting force plate values from a Bertec treadmill into Matlab through the Vicon SDK.
 The treadmill functions are from willpower2727: https://github.com/willpower2727/HMRL-Matlab-Treadmill-Functions

 Run `treadmill_interface_example` to get started.
 Will need to adjust filepaths for your computer.